Dark Sector Studies with Neutrino Beams: Acknowledgements

 \section{Acknowledgements}

 B. Batell is supported by U.S. Department of Energy (DOE) Grant DE–SC0007914 and by PITT PACC.
 F.~Kling acknowledges support by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - EXC 2121 Quantum Universe - 390833306.
 WJ and JY are supported by the U.S. DOE Grant No. DE-SC0011686.
 JCP is supported by the National Research Foundation of Korea (NRF) [NRF-2019R1C1C1005073 and NRF-2021R1A4A2001897].
+S. Shin is supported by the National Research Foundation of Korea (NRF) [NRF-2020R1I1A3072747 and NRF-2022R1A4A5030362].
 TBS is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 1839285.
 VDR acknowledges financial support by the SEJI/2020/016 grant funded by Generalitat Valenciana, by the Universitat de Val\`encia through the sub-programme “Attracci\'o de talent 2019” and by the Spanish grant PID2020-113775GB-I00 (AEI/10.13039/501100011033).
 S.~Trojanowski is supported by the grant ``AstroCeNT: Particle Astrophysics Science and Technology Centre'' carried out within the International Research Agendas programme of the Foundation for Polish Science financed by the European Union under the European Regional Development Fund, by the Polish Ministry of Science and Higher Education through its scholarship for young and outstanding scientists (decision no 1190/E-78/STYP/14/2019), and by the European Union's Horizon 2020 research and innovation programme under grant agreement No. 952480 (DarkWave 24 project).

 \printglossary